greyovo/CLIP-android-demo/README.md

-> Note: Do NOT use `PyTorch > 2.0` or it will failed in converting to ONNX format.
+> Note: Do NOT use `PyTorch > 1.13` or it will failed when converting to ONNX format.
 >
 > This project is just for testing, so forgive my casual code.
 Good luck :)